maksprotsyk/acs-labs/lab3_text_processing_1/README.md

-# Lab 3 Part 1: Counting the number of words in text files (Naive approach)
+# Lab 3 Part 1: Counting the number of words in text files (naive approach)

 ## Team